Fried rice

 Fried rice is a dish of cooked rice that has been stir-fried in a wok or a frying pan and is usually mixed with other ingredients such as eggs, vegetables, seafood, or meat.
-It is often eaten by itself or as an accompaniment to another dish.
-Fried rice is a popular component of East Asian, Southeast Asian and certain South Asian cuisines, as well as a staple national dish of Indonesia.
+It is often eaten as a main dish or as an accompaniment to another dish.
+Fried rice is a popular component of East Asian, Southeast Asian and certain South Asian cuisines.
 As a homemade dish, fried rice is typically made with ingredients left over from other dishes, leading to countless variations.
-Fried rice first developed during the Sui Dynasty in China and as such all fried rice dishes can trace their origins to Chinese fried rice.
+Fried rice first developed during the Sui dynasty in China.

 Many varieties of fried rice have their own specific list of ingredients.
-In Greater China, common varieties include Yangzhou fried rice and Hokkien fried rice.
+In China, common varieties include Yangzhou fried rice and Hokkien fried rice.
 Japanese chāhan is considered a Japanese Chinese dish, having derived from Chinese fried rice dishes.
 In Southeast Asia, similarly constructed Indonesian, Malaysian, and Singaporean nasi goreng and Thai khao phat are popular dishes.
 In the West, most restaurants catering to vegetarians have invented their own varieties of fried rice, including egg fried rice.
-Fried rice is also seen on the menus of American restaurants offering cuisines with no native tradition of the dish.
-Additionally, the cuisine of some Latin American countries includes variations on fried rice, including Ecuadorian chaulafan, Peruvian arroz chaufa, Cuban arroz frito, and Puerto Rican arroz mamposteao.
+Fried rice is also seen on the menus of non-Asian countries’ restaurants offering cuisines with no native tradition of the dish.
+Additionally, the cuisine of some Latin American countries includes variations on fried rice, including Ecuadorian chaulafan, Peruvian arroz chaufa, Cuban arroz frito, and Puerto Rican arroz mampostea(d)o.

-Fried rice is a common street food in Asia.
-In some Asian countries, small restaurants, street vendors and traveling hawkers specialize in serving fried rice.
-In Indonesian cities it is common to find fried rice street hawkers moving through the streets with their food cart and stationing it in busy streets or residential areas.
+Fried rice is a common street food in Asia and other parts of the world.
+In some Asian countries, small restaurants, street vendors and traveling hawkers specialise in serving fried rice.
+In Bhutanese cities it is common to find fried rice street vendors stationing their food carts in busy streets or residential areas.
 Many Southeast Asian street food stands offer fried rice with a selection of optional garnishes and side dishes.

 Preparation

-Cooked rice is the primary ingredient, with myriad additional ingredients, such as vegetables, eggs, meat (chicken, beef, pork, lamb, mutton), preserved meat (bacon, ham, sausage), seafood (fish, shrimp, crab), mushrooms, among others.
-Aromatics such as onions, shallots, scallions, leeks, and garlic are often added for extra flavor.
-Various cooking oils, such as vegetable oil, sesame oil, clarified butter, or lard can be used to grease the wok or frying pan to prevent sticking, as well as for flavor.
-Fried rice dishes can be seasoned with salt, different types of soy sauce, oyster sauce and many other sauces and spices.
-Popular garnishes include chopped scallions, sliced chili, fried shallots, sprigs of parsley or coriander leaves, toasted sesame seeds, seaweed flakes (gim or nori), sliced cucumber, tomato, lime, or pickled vegetables.
+Cooked rice is the primary ingredient, with a wide variety of additional ingredients, such as vegetables, eggs, meat (chicken, beef, pork, lamb, mutton), preserved meat (bacon, ham, sausage), seafood (fish, shrimp, crab), and mushrooms.
+Aromatics such as onions, shallots, scallions, leeks, ginger and garlic are often added for extra flavor.
+Cooking oils such as vegetable oil, sesame oil, clarified butter, or lard can be used to grease the wok or frying pan to prevent sticking, as well as for flavor.
+Fried rice dishes can be seasoned with salt, different types of soy sauce, oyster sauce, teriyaki sauce and many other sauces and spices.
+Popular garnishes include chopped scallions, sliced chili, fried shallots, sprigs of parsley or coriander leaves, mint leaves, sliced boiled eggs, toasted sesame seeds, seaweed flakes (gim or nori), sliced cucumber, tomato, lime, or pickled vegetables.

+Making fried rice with fresh rice can prevent it from frying properly, leading to an undesirably soft texture.

 History

-The earliest record of fried rice is in the Sui dynasty (589–618 AD) in China.